AITestingOrg/banking-microservices-tutorial/README.md

 ## Running Service Isolation Tests
 The documentation [here](documentation/http_stubbed_isolation_tests.md) provides a guide on creating new isolation tests with HTTP stubs.
 ### Running Service Isolation Tests with All External Dependencies Mocked
 Mocking all external dependencies to the services allows for very rapid execution of tests and alleviates the need for configuring or utilizing resources for the external dependencies.
-In memory databases are used in the place of Mongo, though the the same Mongo code dependencies are used to connect to these in-memory databases.
+In memory databases are used in the place of Mongo, though the same Mongo code dependencies are used to connect to these in-memory databases.
 HTTP mock server stubs are used to provide stubbed responses for external services.
 ![Externally Mocked Services](documentation/images/external-mocks.png)
 Docker is not required to run these tests as all external dependencies are mocked.
 ```bash